Timothy-Rosno/DN_QUEUE/SECOND_ROUND_TESTING.md

 - [X] Set machine status to "idle"
 - [X] Set machine as available (not in maintenance)
 - [X] Move entry to position 1
-- [BROKEN: User received the ON DECk notification instead of Ready for Check in notification.]
+- [FIXED: User received the ON DECk notification instead of Ready for Check in notification.]
 User receives: **"Ready for Check-In"** notification
 - [X] Notification is marked CRITICAL (cannot disable)
 - [X] Includes check-in link